COVID-19 can be very serious for adults in high-risk groups, even when they are fully vaccinated.

 Another important reason to find out as soon as possible if you have COVID-19 is that antiviral medications, recommended for older people and other high-risk groups, have to be taken quickly to be effective.

 It is advisable to have a supply of rapid antigen tests (RATs) in the home so that you can test yourself as soon as you develop symptoms that may be a result of COVID-19.
-If you test negative but symptoms persist, please visit your doctor or book a PCR test straight away.
+If you test negative but symptoms persist, please visit your doctor.

-In Tasmania, you can book a PCR test by calling the Public Health Hotline on 1800 671 738 or by registering online.
+In Tasmania, you can request a RAT test by calling the Public Health Hotline on 1800 671 738 or via the online form.

 What To Do If You Test Positive